cesarmarinhorj/uberdb/README.md

 ```js
 []
 ```

-Else it will throw an error like
+Or else it will throw an error like

 ```bash
 undefined:0